10/26/2022

 Analyst, Citigroup

 Thank you so much.
-A quick question on your operating margin.
-Given the state, I think Bill mentioned there's a few pushouts, but nothing material.
-I keep an eye on it as far as cancellations and such.
-What about operating margins?
+Um, a quick question on your operating margin, you know, given the state, I think Phil mentioned that there's a few pushouts, but nothing materially keep an eye on it as far as cancellations and such.
+Um, what about, you know, operating margins?
 Do you think they're kind of sustainable at these levels?
-Because the investor concern out there of course is that if ASPs come down and order pushouts and cancellations ratchet up that operating margins could be under pressure.
-If you could just kind of help address that elephant in the room, that'd be great.
+Cause you know, the investor concern out there, of course, is that if ASPs come down and order pushouts and cancellations ratchet up that AS, uh, that mark operating margins could be under pressure.
+If you could just kind of help, uh, address that elephant in the room, that'd be great.

 speaker